Particular/docs.particular.net/servicepulse/usage-config.md

 Refer to the [usage reporting](/servicecontrol/creating-config-file.md#usage-reporting) section of the ServiceControl config file for an explanation of the RabbitMQ specific settings.

-#### Permissions
+#### Minimum Permissions

 User with monitoring tag and read permission.

 ### MSMQ & Azure Storage Queues

-MSMQ and Azure Storage Queues do not support quering of metrics.
+MSMQ and Azure Storage Queues do not support querying of metrics.
 To be able to report on usage in these systems, [Audit](./../servicecontrol/audit-instances) and/or [Monitoring](./../monitoring) need to be enabled on all NServiceBus endpoints.

 Configure [auditing](./../nservicebus/operations/auditing.md) on all NServiceBus endpoints.